Skip to main content

 History of Native Peoples in Washington, D.C.

 The D.C. area had a wealth of natural resources.
 The river provided food, water and irrigation for farming crops like corn, beans and squash.
 The land also provided rich hunting ground populated with turkey, deer, bison and more.
-We know from early maps and archaeological digs that members of the Nacotchtank tribe lived and worked in villages along the river, on Capitol Hill, by the site of the White House, near Georgetown and in the Piney Branch area.
+We know from early maps and archaeological digs that members of the Anacostan tribe lived and worked in villages along the river, on Capitol Hill, by the site of the White House, near Georgetown and in the Piney Branch area.
 Like many other tribes on the East Coast, they lived in wigwams or longhouses.
 The DC Native History Project created an interactive map where you can see where artifacts have been found throughout the city.

 As European explorers and settlers came into the area, disease, violence and the seizing of land led to the death and displacement of many native people in the area.
 After just 40 years of contact with Europeans, only one-quarter of the tribe remained.
-Those members largely joined and assimilated into other tribes in the region and today there are no living members of the Nacotchtank tribe.
+Those members largely joined and assimilated into other tribes in the region and today there are no living members of the Anacostan tribe.

 There are more than a dozen tribes in the D.C. and Chesapeake region.
 To learn more about local tribes near D.C. you can visit these resources: